harishsn/trio-assignment/README.md

 ]
 ```

-*After successful authentication token & profile is set in Auth Context, Which will be available through out the app.
+8. After successful authentication a dummy token is generated and token & profile is set in Auth Context, Which will be available through out the app.
 ```js
  const [token, setToken] = useState<string | null>(null);
  const [profile, setProfile] = useState<IProfile | null>(null);
 ```

-*In index navigator based on the token status user is either conditionally shown Auth Screens Stack or Main Screen Stack
+9. Once the token is available user is navigated to main screen.
 ```js
 { !token ?
 	<Stack.Screen name="auth" component={AuthNavigator} /> :